lmelwyn/sapps/README.md

 Singularity is a container framework designed for HPC which resolve a number of security issues usually associated with Docker.
-It is here utilized to make an environment modules oriented proof-of-concept container package system using singularity containers as a lightweight snap or flatpak applications.
+It is here utilized to make an environment modules oriented proof-of-concept container package system using singularity containers as lightweight snap or flatpak applications.

 ## Howto install